MakeHer/MakeHer.github.io/blog.md

 ---
 layout: page
-title: Learn
+title: Blog
-permalink: /lessons/
+permalink: /posts/
 menu: main
-weight: 2
+weight: 5
 ---

 Check back, or subscribe to my RSS feed, to see when more lessons are added.